 Professor of the Year (POY) Award

-The annual GAEF “Professor of the Year” Award salutes an outstanding economics or finance instructor, teaching undergraduate students in the state of Georgia.
+The annual GABEE “Professor of the Year” Award salutes an outstanding instructor in business fields (accounting, marketing, management, economics, finance, and entrepreneurship, etc.), teaching undergraduate students in the state of Georgia.
 The awardee excels in teaching and positively influences the lives and careers of students.
 The POY Award recognizes an instructor who has distinguished achievements in teaching, scholarship, and professional service, both separately and in an integrative manner.
-By recognizing an outstanding instructor with excellent teaching skills, the “Professor of the Year” Award allows GAEF to focus attention on the importance of excellence in undergraduate teaching and provides a model to which others can aspire.
+By recognizing an outstanding instructor with excellent teaching skills, the “Professor of the Year” Award allows GABEE to focus attention on the importance of excellence in undergraduate teaching and provides a model to which others can aspire.

 An applicant/nominee must:

-- Be an economics or a finance instructor within the state of Georgia
+- Be an instructor in the field of business, economics, and entrepreneurship within the state of Georgia

-- Be an active member of the GAEF.
+- Be an active member of the GABEE.

-- Have attended at least three (3) past GAEF conferences in the last six years.
+- Have attended at least three (3) past GABEE (or formerly, GAEF) conferences in the last six years.

-- Be committed to attending this year’s 2017 GAEF conference
+- Be committed to attending this year’s 2020 GABEE conference

 TO BE CONSIDERED: